Impairment Assessment Training Victoria

 Help

 IMPORTANT NOTE: This Stream 1 module requires you to also complete Core (Stream 1) to become an approved assessor.
 Delivery: Online This is a Stream 1 module that is designed for doctors that do not hold this accreditation.
-Accreditation requires you to complete each of the online modules and to successfully complete the module assessment.
-Successful completion of the module will lead to awarding of one accreditation: Digestive System If you have already successfully completed the Stream 1 module and you want to undertake continuing education, please go back to the homepage and enrol in Digestive System update (Stream 2).
-Please note: This module does not cover evaluation of the spleen or splenectomy.
-If you are interested in evaluation of the spleen and splenectomy you are advised to also enroll in the Hematopoietic System online module.
-Module information This module covers the use of Chapter 10 of the Guides to evaluate permanent impairments of the digestive system.
-Such impairments may result from direct damage to the digestive system from trauma.
-Impairments may also result from other indirect mechanisms, such as symptoms or signs arising from the need by a person to take certain medications, which may affect the digestive system.
-The module covers: The concept of desirable weight for the purposes of impairment assessment.
-The methodology used to evaluate all parts of the digestives system.
-The methodology used to evaluate hernias of the abdominal wall.
-Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event. *Course cost includes GST. *Participants need to have their AMA4 Guide with them when they complete the training.
+Accreditation requires you to complete the online modules and to successfully complete the assessment.
+Successful completion of the module will lead to the awarding of: Cardiovascular System accreditation If you have already successfully completed the Stream 1 module and you want to undertake continuing education, please go back to the homepage and enroll in Cardiovascular System update (Stream 2). *Participants need to have their AMA4 Guides with them whilst completing the online module.
+Module information This module covers the criteria from Chapter 6 of the AMA Guides to the Evaluation of Permanent Impairment, Fourth Edition (“the AMA Guides”) which are used to evaluate permanent impairment of the cardiovascular system, including the heart, aorta and peripheral vascular system.
+The module includes: The approach to evaluating functions and classification of cardiac disease in a compensation framework.
+The differences between the usage of some terms in the context of the AMA Guides and their usage in current clinical medicine.
+The approach to disentangling multiple causes of functional classification when assessing impairment.
+Reference to another part of the AMA Guides to assess impairment associated with a permanent need for blood thinners.
+Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event. *Participants need to have their AMA4 Guide with them when they complete the training.
 Read more

-Delivery: Online This is a Stream 2 module and it’s designed for doctors that have already successfully completed the Stream 1 module and hold that accreditation.
+Delivery: Webinar This is a Stream 2 module and it’s designed for doctors that have already successfully completed the Stream 1 version of the module and hold that accreditation.
 Stream 2 modules do not have any assessment requirements, they will help you improve your proficiency by updating your skills in applying the AMA4 Guides and/or other prescribed assessment methods.
-Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Digestive System update If you have not already successfully completed this module you want to gain these accreditations, please go back to the homepage and enrol in Digestive System (Stream 1).
-Module information This module covers the use of Chapter 10 of the Guides to evaluate permanent impairments of the digestive system.
-Such impairments may result from direct damage to the digestive system from trauma.
-Impairments may also result from other indirect mechanisms, such as symptoms or signs arising from the need by a person to take certain medications, which may affect the digestive system.
-The module covers: The concept of desirable weight for the purposes of impairment assessment.
-The methodology used to evaluate all parts of the digestives system.
-The methodology used to evaluate hernias of the abdominal wall.
-Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event. *Course cost includes GST. *Participants need to have their AMA4 Guide with them when they complete the training.
+If you have not already successfully completed the Stream 1 version of this module and you want to gain that accreditation, please go back to the homepage and enrol in Hand and Upper Extremity (Stream 1).
+Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Hand and Upper Extremity update *Participants need to have their AMA4 Guide with them during the training session.
+Module information This module coves the criteria in Chapter 3 of the Guides to evaluate permanent impairments of the upper extremity.
+The module covers: The various specific methods that can be used in evaluation of impairment including abnormal motion, amputation, sensory or motor nerve dysfunction and ankylosis.
+The approach to be taken to choose the appropriate method for a particular case and how to derive an overall score when there are multiple impairments of an upper extremity.
+Discussion of the commonly seen disorders of the upper extremity in a compensation framework.
+Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event.
 Read more

 IMPORTANT NOTE: This Stream 1 module requires you to also complete Core (Stream 1) to become an approved assessor.
-Delivery: Online This is a Stream 1 module that is designed for doctors that do not hold this accreditation.
-Accreditation requires you to complete each of the modules and to successfully complete the module assessment.
-Successful completion of the module will lead to awarding of one accreditation: Endocrine System If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enroll in Endocrine System update (Stream 2).
-Module information The module covers the criteria from Chapter 12 of the Guides to evaluate permanent impairment of the endocrine system.
-The module includes consideration of impairment of the hypothalamic-pituitary complex, thyroid, parathyroids, adrenals, islet tissues of the pancreas, and gonads. *Course cost includes GST. *Participants need to have their AMA4 Guide with them when they complete the training.
+Delivery: Webinar This is a Stream 1 module and it’s designed for doctors that have never successfully completed the Stream 1 module and do not hold that accreditation.
+Accreditation requires you to attend the session as well as successfully completing the module assessment.
+Successful completion of the module will lead to awarding of one accreditation: Lower Extremity If you have already successfully completed this module and you want to undertake continuing education, please go back to the homepage and enrol in Lower Extremity update (Stream 2). *Participants need to have their AMA4 Guide with them during the training.
+Module information The module covers the criteria from Chapter 3 of the Guides to evaluate permanent impairment of the lower extremity.
+The module includes: The various anatomic, diagnostic and functions methods which are used to evaluate impairment of the part of the lower extremity The logical path of consideration of what method is appropriate to evaluate any specific impairment of the lower extremity The logical path of consideration to derive an overall score for impairment of a lower extremity when there is more than one impairment The approach to disentangling potential overlaps of ratings with other chapters of the Guides Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event.
 Read more

-Delivery: Online This is a Stream 2 module and it is designed for doctors that have already successfully completed the Stream 1 module and hold that accreditation.
+Delivery: Webinar This is a Stream 2 module and it’s designed for doctors that have already successfully completed the Stream 1 version of this module and hold that accreditation.
 Stream 2 modules do not have any assessment requirements, they will help you improve your proficiency by updating your skills in applying the AMA4 Guides and/or other prescribed assessment methods.
-Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Endocrine System update If you have not already successfully completed this module and you want to gain this accreditation, please go back to the homepage and enrol in Endocrine System (Stream 1).
-Module information The module covers the criteria from Chapter 12 of the Guides to evaluate permanent impairment of the endocrine system.
-The module includes consideration of impairment of the hypothalamic-pituitary complex, thyroid, parathyroids, adrenals, islet tissues of the pancreas, and gonads. *Course cost includes GST. *Participants need to have their AMA4 Guide with them when they complete the training.
+Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Lower Extremity update If you have not already successfully completed the Stream 1 version of this module and you want to gain that accreditation, please go back to the homepage and enrol in Lower Extremity (Stream 1). *Participants need to have their AMA4 Guide with them during the training.
+Module information The module covers the criteria from Chapter 3 of the Guides to evaluate permanent impairment of the lower extremity.
+The module includes: The various anatomic, diagnostic and functions methods which are used to evaluate impairment of the part of the lower extremity The logical path of consideration of what method is appropriate to evaluate any specific impairment of the lower extremity The logical path of consideration to derive an overall score for impairment of a lower extremity when there is more than one impairment The approach to disentangling potential overlaps of ratings with other chapters of the Guides Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event.
 Read more

 Shopping Cart